vardtlv/Tutorials/DataStructeres/SeparateChaining.md

 # :link: Separate Chaining

-In Linear Probing, we resolve the collasions by incrementing the index untill the position is not taken.
+In Linear Probing, we resolve the collasions by linking the new input in to already existing one.
-> index = index + 1

 Before collasion our array was organized in following way.